jaydenguo832/CAPSTONE-PROJECT-Anti-Fall-Airbag-Vest/README.md

 ## Project Overview

-Wearable safety device that detects falls using embedded algorithms and deploys an airbag in real time to reduce impact injuries.
+A wearable safety device that detects falls using embedded algorithms and deploys an airbag in real time to reduce impact injuries.

 Developed as a Capstone Engineering Project for **Sapphire Sky Solutions** with Dr. Jimmy Wang.
 ![Capstone Resume Slide Edit_page-0002](https://github.com/user-attachments/assets/5d79c148-6998-4a67-94ec-ffd2c87d3e76)